Affirmative Action/Equal Employment Opportunity Main Content

 - SIUC Affirmative Action Policy Statement

-The university recognizes that the barriers of race, color, religion, sex, national origin, age, disability, status as a protected veteran, sexual orientation, or marital status of some individuals have resulted in their denial of full participation in all societal functions and is, therefore, committed to taking affirmative steps aimed at overcoming such historical patterns of discrimination in our society.
-The university's affirmative action program identifies special actions intended to bring such groups into full participation in all aspects of university life.
-Through its affirmative action program, Southern Illinois University Carbondale is committed to
+The university recognizes that the barriers of race, color, religion, sex, national origin, age, disability, status as a protected veteran, sexual orientation, gender identity, pregnancy, or marital status of some individuals have resulted in their denial of full participation in all societal functions and is, therefore, committed to taking affirmative steps aimed at overcoming such historical patterns of discrimination in our society.
+The University's Affirmative Action Program identifies special actions intended to bring such groups into full participation in all aspects of university life.
+Through its Affirmative Action Program, Southern Illinois University Carbondale is committed to:

-- increased numbers of minorities, females, individuals with disabilities, and protected veterans in all aspects of SIUC employment with special procedures applicable to those positions determined to be underutilized for minorities, females, individuals with disabilities, and protected veterans;
+- increased numbers of minorities, females, individuals with disabilities, and protected veterans in all aspects of SIU Carbondale employment with special procedures applicable to those positions determined to be underutilizedfor minorities, females, individuals with disabilities, and protected veterans;

 - cultural and educational diversity in the curriculum and environment of the university;